Recruiting for Your Firm: 7 Best Practices

 Develop a competitive benefits package that’s specifically tailored to your target group of candidates.
 In doing so, you’ll find that you’re “speaking their language.”

-6. Attracting the Right Type of Candidates
+6. Attract the Right Type of Candidates

 Recruiting is an ongoing process that you must commit to over a long haul.
 However, there’s a difference between an accounting practice with low turnover and a practice with high turnover.
 The former understand the significance of recruiting the right type of candidates.